 What makes a photograph a winner?
 Technical quality, clarity, and composition are all important, but so too is a flair for the unexpected and the ability to capture a picture-perfect moment.
 View the judging criteria.

-Photographs should be entered into one of the following five categories.
+Photographs should be entered into one of the following six categories.

-- Travel—Locales, peoples, or activities in the United States and abroad that convey a sense of place.
+- Travel—Snap a photo of locales, peoples, or activities in the United States and abroad that convey a sense of place.

 Submitted photographs must have been taken by the entrant within the three years prior to the submission date.
 Please do not send photos that have been entered in a prior year's contest.

 Category winners and a grand prize winner will be selected, in addition to honorable mentions.
 Category winners and honorable mentions will then be added to social media for a "Popular Vote," and the winner will receive an additional prize.
 Photos will be displayed in the SGS offices and may be used in printed materials and/or online.

 Cropped and edited photos are eligible in all categories.

 For a photo in which a person is recognizable, you should secure a model release from the subject wherever possible.
 If the individual is a minor, you will need parental or guardian consent.
 Releases are generally not required from people who are identifiable in a photograph of a street or public place provided that the photograph is reasonably related to the subject matter and the identifiable people are not the focus of the photograph.
 A sample release can be found here.